tuchandra/sitev2/content/posts/section_230_and_neutrality.md

 draft = true
 +++

 Section 230 of the Communications Decency Act, which protects publishers of third-party content, is the foundation of the modern internet.
-Recent debate, which has focused on algorithmic curation and content moderation, misses the heart of the issue: there is no such thing as a neutral tech platform.
+Recent debate has focused on algorithmic curation and content moderation, but this misses the heart of the issue.

 <!--more-->